TransparenCEE/factchecker-wordpress-api/README.txt

 The fact-checking module scope is to export the data from a fact-checking data structure (in our case a set of Wordpress tables), to allow the indexing of the data with some info related to the URLs where the content might be used and to have a API that returns the fact-checking elements once a call is made with a certain URL.

 2. Description:
-This module import data, factchecks, from factual.ro wordpress website and insert the data into separated administrative area.
+This module import data, factchecks, from factual.ro WordPress website and insert the data into separated administrative area.
 Admin import factchecks page: http://www.factual.ro/api/administrative/factcheck_content.php The imported factchecks are listed in admin.
-A link can be asigned to each item: http://www.factual.ro/api/administrative/factchecks_list.php
+A link can be assigned to each item: http://www.factual.ro/api/administrative/factchecks_list.php

-3. Scripts instalation
+3. Scripts installation

-Step 1: Uplad the files in a folder (for example /fact-checking_api)
+Step 1: Upload the files in a folder (for example /fact-checking_api)

 Step 2: edit the /administrative/common/config.php file to match the database credentials and server configuration

 Step 3: Create a new database and import the sql dump to create the table structure (sql file is placed in the factual.ro_db_structure folder)

-Step 4: In case the data source has a diffrent setup edit the data retrieval scripts (see 4.A)
+Step 4: In case the data source has a different setup edit the data retrieval scripts (see 4.A)

 Step 5: Access the administrative backend  (/administrative) to import the data and start using the module.
 The user/password credentials are admin/test